rawsta/raw-eleven/src/index.md

   title: Home
 ---

 Another side-project by rawsta.

 This time it's a page with [Eleventy](https://www.11ty.dev/) with [Pack11ty](https://pack11ty.dev/) as starter-template.
 Maybe it's kind of cheating to use templates but the day only has so many hours.

-[Pack11ty]{.pack11ty} is an heavily opinionated [Eleventy](https://www.11ty.dev/) template project created by [Nicolas Hoizey](https://nicolas-hoizey.com/).
+[Pack11ty]{.pack11ty} is an heavily opinionated [Eleventy](https://www.11ty.dev/) template project originally created by [Nicolas Hoizey](https://nicolas-hoizey.com/).

 # Key features when it's running